-Apart from the above-mentioned birds and animals, rabbits, deer, and squirrel may try to eat an aloe vera plant as well.
+Apart from the above-mentioned birds and animals, rabbits, deer, and squirrels may try to eat an aloe vera plant as well.

 The hard outer covering of the plant makes it hard for animals to bite through it.

-However, if an open Aloe leaf is lying around, they will try to consume the sap of the Aloe.
+However, if an open Aloe leaf is lying around, it will try to consume the sap of the Aloe.

 6 Tips To Prevent Squirrels From Eating Your Succulents

 In general, keeping your garden clear of any dropped seeds, vegetables, fruits, and seeds should be the first step you take in maintaining a squirrel-free garden.